 Oil lamps punctuated the walls at set intervals.
 Each was built into its own unique and horrifyingly sculpted grotesque of silver.
 Hounds, serpents, beasts of Asianic inspiration, something that was at once avian and arachnid.
 Each doorway leading inward was flanked by duller lamps that gleamed in unsettling colors, in blues and purples and pinks.
 Ethan wondered what the colors were meant to convey, and what could have been fueling the fires within those glass bulbs.

 Paintings watched them from the walls.
 Portraits, dark and foreboding, depicted heads of the bloodline from ages past.
 Lords and Ladies, Counts and Countesses.
 All of them were frightfully similar: eyes as red as blood, skin as pale as snow, hair as black as the gulfs of space.
-Their features were long and sharp, as though chiseled out of chalk.
-It was apparent that inbreeding had a role in shaping the perfection of the Hyacinth’s highborn.
+Their features were long and sharp, as though chiseled out of marble.

 Their cautious march toward the great spillage of light ahead made one thing stand out among all others to Ethan: the utter lack of life.
 At first, it was a passing curiosity that they’d been allowed to slip into the mansion without detection.
 But there was nothing.
 No servants bustling through the halls, no lookouts, no adherents to the Hyacinth’s devil-worshiping faith.

 There was a stillness in the air that demanded explanation.
-It drew the breath right out of the lungs just to convince the mind that time had not ceased its flow.
 Ethan’s nerves were beginning to fray.
 Something was very wrong.
-If the long-rumored guards of the Hyacinth were nowhere to be found, then what were the odds that their target was even in the building?
+If the guards of the Hyacinth were nowhere to be found, then what were the odds that their target was even in the building?

-As they continued creeping forward down the hall, a chill crept up Ethan’s neck.
+As they continued creeping forward down the hall, a chill swept up Ethan’s neck.
 His mind took to constructing conspiracies.
 What if Descoteaux wasn’t really the target?
-What if the Dhalia had decided that they were tired of waiting for payment and had contrived this mission to exterminate him in secret.
+What if the Dahlia had decided that they were tired of waiting for payment and had contrived this mission to exterminate him in secret.
 The mansion, a perfect reconstruction of the Hyacinth’s beating heart, was to be his tomb.
-No, he thought in an attempt to banish the encroaching dread.
-The Dhalia could have him killed at any moment if they so wished.
+No. The Dahlia could have him killed at any moment if they so wished.
 There would be no need for such an obtuse deception.

 Roger licked his lips.
 “About time,” he breathed.
 “Was startin’ to think this place was dead.”

-What began as a seemingly random cacophony broke seamlessly into ominous diminished chords and a hailstorm of left-handed sixteenth notes that danced hellishly up and down the keys.
+What began as a seemingly random cacophony resolved into ominous diminished chords and a hailstorm of left-handed sixteenth notes that danced hellishly up and down the keys.
 Ethan’s breath paused.
 He recognized the song immediately as Chopin’s Revolutionary Étude.
 The pianist must have possessed no small measure of skill to play such a piece.
 The strains now came clearly from dead ahead, echoing discordantly through the empty corridor.
 And so the three crawled closer, casting cautious glances behind at regular intervals.
-The wide room ahead began to slowly open before them.

 Roger sidled up against the right wall and lifted his rifle.
 “Ethan, take left.
 Stephan, cover us.”
 He looked down the scope, teeth scraping his lower lip in excitement.